KentBersabalPersonal/C-Lessons-by-KentZel/README.md

 - `19-Calloc.c` – Like malloc, but automatically sets everything to 0
 - `20-Realloc.c` – Resizing memory you already allocated
 - `21-Free-and-Memory-Leaks.c` – Giving memory back, and avoiding common bugs

+## 🛠 Practice Projects

+Once I learn something new, I like to build small projects to make sure it actually sticks — these are projects I made randomly for you to understand it better:

+- **Ex-Banking-System.c** — A simple banking system to practice structs, functions, and logic together
+- **Ex-Calculator.c** — A calculator to practice operators and conditionals
+- **Ex-Menu-Terminal-Kiosk.c** — A terminal-based menu/kiosk system to practice switch statements and loops
+- **Ex-Quiz-Game.c** — A simple quiz game to practice conditionals and scoring logic
+- **Ex-User-Register-System.c** — A basic user registration system to practice structs and input handling

 ## ▶️ How to Run These Files